cea-hpc/openssh-portable/README.md

 RPMs and SRPMs for RHEL 7 and 8 are available in the [releases page](https://github.com/cea-hpc/openssh-portable/releases).

-In order to only compile psftp:
+In order to only compile parallel-sftp:

 ```
 git clone https://github.com/cea-hpc/openssh-portable